Were Any Nude Emma Watson Photos Stolen In Latest Hack?

 — The Times of London (@thetimes) March 16, 2017

-Emma Watson pics and photos leaked of other female celebrities, including Amanda Seyfried, have been circulating on the Internet since Wednesday.
+Emma Watson pics and photos leaked of other female celebrities, including Amanda Seyfried, have been circulating on the internet since Wednesday.
 And while the rep for the Beauty and the Beast actress seems to have confirmed that Emma Watson’s photos were leaked as part of the photo hack, there’s no telling if all of the photos are authentic.

-The leak comes less than 48 hours before the live-action adaptation of 1991’s Beauty and the Beast hits theaters on Friday, which many speculate may have been part of the film’s marketing strategy, as everyone on the Internet seems to be Googling “Emma Watson nude pics.”
+The leak comes less than 48 hours before the live-action adaptation of 1991’s Beauty and the Beast hits theaters on Friday, which many speculate may have been part of the film’s marketing strategy, as everyone on the internet seems to be Googling “Emma Watson nude pics.”
 In fact, Emma Watson treated her fans – and particularly the male half of her fans – to a little bit of a “nip slip” recently.
 Two weeks ago, Vanity Fair released a photo spread of the Harry Potter star that includes Emma Watson posing with her breasts partially exposed.

 Maturing from Hermione to Belle in @beautyandthebeast is a true coming-of-age story for @EmmaWatson: "I couldn't care less if I won an Oscar or not if the movie didn’t say something that I felt was important for people to hear."
 Read the full cover story at the link in bio.
 Photograph by Tim Walker.